© 2023 University of Michigan-Flint

 This is your story.
 Own it.

-This is the story of possibility, where creativity meets technology.
-This is the story that plays out in the lab; a risky idea, a big discovery.
-It plays out in a large office space or cozy campus library: full coffee mug, full spiral notebook, full confidence.
+It’s never too soon to think about the future.
+After all, it’s your unwritten story, and only you can write it.
+Maybe your story plays out in the lab; a risky idea, a big discovery.
+Maybe it plays out in a large office space or a cozy campus library: full coffee mug, full spiral notebook, full confidence.

 New Student Scholarships

-This is where your work is rewarded.
+Because your work should be rewarded.
 All newly admitted CIT students and transfer students with 30 or fewer credits are eligible for our New Student Scholarship.

 State-of-the-Art Labs

-At CIT, practice comes before theory.
+At CIT, we place practice over theory.
 That’s why we provide cutting-edge technology for you to test your ideas, learn from your mistakes, and create bold solutions — every single day.

 Unmatched Support